fltk/fltk/README.abi-version.txt

     ABI version, use ccmake, cmake-gui, or run cmake with the following
     command:

-        cmake -D OPTION_ABI_VERSION:STRING=10401 /path/to/fltk
+        cmake -D FLTK_ABI_VERSION:STRING=10401 /path/to/fltk

     Then execute

         make

-    You can define OPTION_ABI_VERSION to the required version number using one of the graphical CMake tools.
+    You can define FLTK_ABI_VERSION to the required version number using one of the graphical CMake tools.

     For more information on how to use CMake with FLTK see README.CMake.txt.